restraint - an instance of restraining or of being restrained

 homely - belonging to home, familiar, intimate + holy

-Waterford - city in SE England + Henry II landed at Waterford in 1171 and was welcomed by the Irish nobility + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 450: '"Your welcome to Waterford".'
+Waterford - city in SE England + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 450: '"Your welcome to Waterford"'.

-ribbonman - a member of roman catholic secret society founded in Ireland in 1808 in opposition to the landlord class (they wore a green ribbon in their button-hole, Waterford was one of their strongholds) + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 993: 'The Ribbonman's march'.
+ribbonman - a member of roman catholic secret society founded in Ireland in 1808 in opposition to the landlord class + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 993: 'The Ribbonman's march'.

 lobsterpot - a basket or similar structure serving as a trap to catch lobsters + lobsterpot (Slang) - vulva + Stanford: Complete Collection of Irish Music as Noted by George Petrie no. 567: 'The Lobster pot'.